Skip to main content

 Some days are hot, and other days we are fortunate to receive some rain, and I can honestly say that I cherish those rainy days.
 We have checked out a few E-books from our local library, and on those really hot days, we stay in and read.

 My garden is in full bloom.
-My clematis vines are growing at a very fast speed.
+My clematis vines are growing at a very fast rate.
 I didn't do too much in the vegetable garden this year.
 I am growing a few pepper plants and onions for now.
-Next year I am hoping that I'll get a little more into my gardening.
+Next year, I am hoping that I'll get a little more into my gardening.

 We have three toads that have decided to make their homes in two of our window wells.
 They are the cutest!